Dr Gideon BoazSenior Lecturer Monash Law and Senior Legal Advisor to the UN.

 DR GIDEON BOAS

-Senior Lecturer Monash Law and Senior Legal Advisor to the UN.
+Professor, La Trobe University Law School and Senior Legal Officer to the UN.

 Dr Gideon Boas worked for the International Criminal Tribunal for the former Yugoslavia for nine years and was the Court’s principal lawyer on the Milosevic case.
 Among his many achievements, he has published six books and many articles on International Human Rights and Humanitarian Law.
 Preshil instilled in Gideon the confidence to do what he felt was right.
 Your child can make a real difference too.